-Next, we use JAX's autodiff transforms to automatically create functions to compute the objective's gradient and Hessian, as well as the Jacobian and Hessian vector product of the constraints with respect to the Lagrange multipliers.
+Next, we use JAX's autodiff transforms to automatically create functions to compute the objective's gradient and Hessian, as well as the Jacobian and Hessian vector product of the constraints with respect to Lagrange multipliers.

-After JIT compiling all of these functions, we use \verb|cyipopt| with the MA57 linear solver to solve for a constraint satisfying result.
+After JIT compiling all of these functions, we use \verb|cyipopt| with the MA57 linear solver to find a feasible solution.

 The setup and compilation steps took $147.91$ seconds, and IPOPT was run for $100$ iterations, taking $2.60$ seconds and satisfying all constraints with a tolerance of $-1.40\times10^{-4}$.
-The resulting trajectory is visualized in Figures \ref{fig:pend_swinging} and \ref{fig:pend_tplots}.
+The resulting trajectory is visualized in Figure \ref{fig:pend_swinging}.